Timikcool/simple-react-redux-chat/README.md

-Used: react, redux, bootstrap, firebase
+Used: react, redux, bootstrap, firebase.

 Just for fun and practise